Do I Have a Case?

 - Everything included in a Silver Consultation, PLUS

-- 30 additional minutes (60 total) with a tenant rights attorney via telephone or videoconference.
+- 30 additional minutes (60 total) with a tenant rights attorney via Zoom or by phone.

 - Everything included in a Gold Consultation, PLUS